-Primary and Foreign Key capabilities of Virtual Tables and Views within Lyftron.
+Primary and foreign key capabilities of virtual tables and views within Lyftrondata.

-When importing source meta data any primary keys will be imported.
+When importing source metadata, all primary keys will be imported.
 Foreign keys will also be created for the tables if the referenced table is also being imported at the same time.

-Primary and Foreign keys can be used by tools that connect to Lyftron to optimize queries.
-For this reason, it is also possible to create Primary and Foreign keys for Views also.
+Primary and foreign keys can be used by tools that connect to Lyftrondata to optimize queries.
+For this reason, it is also possible to create primary and foreign keys for views.

-Primary and Foreign keys are constraints that are enforced within Lyftron.
-It ensures that the columns that are primary keys or are referenced by a foreign key column mapping cannot be deleted.
+Primary and foreign keys are constraints that are enforced within Lyftrondata by ensuring that the primary keys columns or columns are referenced by a foreign key column mapping cannot be deleted.

 For more details click on Primary Key and Foreign Keys

-It allows you to tag Databases, schemas, views and tables for easy access to the data.
-It helps is removing data silos.
+Tagging allows you to tag databases, schemas, views and tables for easy access to the data.
+It helps in removing data silos.

 For more details click on Tags.

-This section will guide you on how notification works in Lyftron.
+This section guides you on how notification works in Lyftrondata.